mjosaarinen/brutus/README.md

 alternatively create a local `crypto_aead` subdirectory and manually copy some subset of ciphers there.

-Now check the compiler flags in `brutus_cflags.cfg`.
+Now check the compiler flags in `brutus_cc.cfg`.
 If you have an old compiler or an otherwise exotic system, you may want to discard native optimizations and go with something geneneric like:
 ```
-echo -n "-Wall -O3" > brutus_cflags.cfg
+echo "gcc -Wall -O3" > brutus_cc.cfg
 ```

 We are ready to compile the libraries and test framework.
 Just write: